-Think of it as a kind of glue that literally keeps the parts of a human body together
+Think of collagen as a kind of glue that literally keeps the parts of the human body together

 Twenty-five years into a person’s life marks the arrival of certain changes.